lisp-wg/wg-charter/charter.md

 - Multicast Support: LISP support for multicast environments has a growing number of use cases.
 Support for multicast is needed in order to achieve scalability.
 The current documents [Ref to experimental multicast RFCs] should be merged and published as Standard Track.
+- Map Server Reliable Transport: LISP control plane messages are transported over UDP, however, in some cases, the use of a reliable transport protocol is a better fit, since it actually helps reduce periodic signaling.

 ## Proposed Charter: Work Items Part 2